Super Bowl LII: Pre-game

 The U.S. Air Force Heritage Flight performed a flawless execution perfectly timed with Pink's National Anthem.
 It consisted of one F-16 Fighting Falcon, two A-10 Thunderbolt IIs, and one P-51 Mustang flying in formation over U.S. Bank Stadium.

-Pink performed "The Star-Spangled Banner", while Leslie Odom Jr. sang "America the Beautiful".
+Pink performed "The Star-Spangled Banner" and Leslie Odom Jr. sang "America the Beautiful".
+Coincidentally, both Pink and Odom are from the Philadelphia area.
 Pink spit out a throat lozenge shortly before singing the anthem, later verified after many commentators thought she had spit out a piece of gum.
 She reported being ill with flu symptoms during her performance.
-No players were observed kneeling during the national anthem, in contrast to the protests that happened earlier in the 2016 and 2017 seasons.
+No players were observed kneeling during the national anthem, in contrast to the protests in the 2016 and 2017 seasons.

 Fifteen Medal of Honor recipients participated in the coin toss ceremony.
 World War II hero Hershel W. Williams was the honorary captain and had the honors of flipping the coin.

 Halftime show

 Justin Timberlake headlined the Super Bowl LII halftime show, along with his band "The Tennessee Kids" and featuring the University of Minnesota Marching Band.
 Timberlake performed in two previous Super Bowls: Super Bowl XXXV in 2001 as a member of NSYNC, and Super Bowl XXXVIII in 2004 with Janet Jackson.

-Timberlake's performance drew criticism for not being "spectacular", looking to be safe and avoid incidents such as the infamous "wardrobe malfunction" encountered during his performance with Jackson, and for incorporating a video of Prince, who opposed performances combining the dead and the living.
+Timberlake's performance drew criticism for not being "spectacular", looking to be safe and avoid incidents such as the infamous "wardrobe malfunction" during his performance with Jackson, and for incorporating a video of Prince, who opposed performances combining the dead and the living.